Welcome to 2 Year Stay and Play

 If you have any questions and queries please don’t

 hesitate to speak to any of the 2 Year Staff!

-The Room Lead in 2 Year Provision is Shelley Nicholson and the Early Years Practitioners are Kirsty Rodham and Danielle Hocking.
-Danielle and Shelley are in the setting on a morning and Kirsty and Shelley are in the setting on an afternoon!
+The Room Lead in 2 Year Provision is Shelley Nicholson and the Early Years Practitioners are Kirsty Rodham and Rebecca Lindsay.
+Shelley, Rebecca and Kirsty will be in the setting on a morning and then Shelley and Rebecca will be in on an afternoon!

 If you have any queries or questions please don't hesitate to speak to one of us or drop Shelley an email at the address below!